cmdcolin/oddgenes/README.md

 they are common in C. elegans specifically.
 "A characteristic feature of the worm genome is the existence of genes organized into operons.
-These polycistronic gene clusters contain two or more closely spaced genes, which are oriented in a head to tail direction.
+These polycistronic gene clusters contain two or more closely spaced genes, which are oriented in a head-to-tail direction.
 They are transcribed as a single polycistronic mRNA and separated into individual mRNAs by the process of trans-splicing"